 - Clunky Software – Even good POS providers focus only on making a good POS.
 The many features they perfect are primarily to make serving your customers as easy as possible.
 Unfortunately, time and attendance is never going to be a priority for POS companies.
-This means doing things like editing clock in times, building a roster, or exporting to your payroll system can be either really hard or impossible.
+This means doing things like editing clock-in times, building a roster, or exporting to your payroll system can be either really hard or impossible.

 - Security – By definition, the POS has sales information and cash.
 As much as possible, you should limit those who need to use it.
 If your POS is your time clock, all of your employees have access to it.
 This means that you’re more prone to theft and other forms of security breaches.

-- Lack of Accuracy – Most POS that has a time clock in it uses only a four-digit PIN to identify a specific staff member that clocks in and out.
+- Lack of Accuracy – Most POS that have a time clock in it use only a four-digit PIN to identify a specific staff member that clocks in and out.
 With no other forms of verification, there is no guarantee that your employees are really in and out of work.
 Some POS may offer fingerprint scanning verification, but they are notoriously unreliable and are difficult to maintain.